rwaldron/tc39-notes/es8/2017-03/mar-22.md

 AWB: An idea kicked around is possibility of static initializer in a class body, at class definition time.
 The logic of putting a real data property on the prototype is so rare...that it doesn't deserve having syntax.

-DE at a high level I like the goals about orthogonality.
+DE: at a high level I like the goals about orthogonality.
 Aside from tehat big developer intuition thing, I'm not sure about adding "own mehtods".
 It seems a potential source of confusion and is redundant with property initializers.
 They coudl end up being confusing.
 The big use case I've heard about is people wanting bound methods, which this proposal doesn't provide.

 DE: there's also an example of having an "own private" method.
 Maybe this would be in conjunction with lexially scoped method in class bodies.
 I'm cocenred if the first private method thing that we add is "own", it woudl catch on and be hard to optimize.
 Might we consider excluding that case.